beardedboy/CSS-Boilerplate/README.md

 # CSS Boilerplate
 A CSS boilerplate

-A boilerplate css structure to be use in setting up a new Web Project
+A boilerplate css structure to be used as a base for new web projects

 <strong>Uses:</strong> CSS, SCSS, BEM, ITCSS